 Student for a Semester subject selection

-As a Student for a Semester, you’ll complete one full university subject when you’re still in high school.
+As a Student for a Semester, youโll complete one full university subject when youโre still in high school.
 This is a unique opportunity to learn more about Bond, get used to the structure of university classes and assessment, and to test drive a study area before you commit to a degree.

 The subject you choose should reflect your interests and future career or study aspirations.
-Remember that Student for a Semester subjects can be credited towards your full degree at Bond University if they align with that particular study area and program. Â
+Remember that Student for a Semester subjects can be credited towards your full degree at Bond University if they align with that particular study area and program.

 Please note that class times and subjects change each semester, and we cannot guarantee you will be placed in your requested timeslot.
-If a subject is offered during school hours, you will need to seek approval from your school to attend your classes.Â
+If a subject is offered during school hours, you will need to seek approval from your school to attend your classes, as all classes must be attended in person.

-Applications for the January semester open on Wednesday, 22 November and close on Friday, 8 December.
+Applications for the May 2025 semester open on Friday, 28 March and close on Friday, 2 May.

 Transformation CoLab

-Bond’s innovative Transformation CoLab degrees prepare students for the future of work, with focuses on digital technology, entrepreneurship, health, and law.
+Bondโs innovative Transformation CoLab degrees prepare students for the future of work, with focuses on digital technology, entrepreneurship, health, and law.
 Get a head start on your head start with one of these fast-paced subjects.

-Subjects available in January 2024 semester:
+Subject available in May 2025 semester:

 -

-Seminar One Tuesday 5:00-7:00 PM
+Seminar One Tuesday 9:00-11:00 AM

-ÂSeminar Two Thursday 5:00-7:00 PM
+Seminar Two Thursday 1:00-3:00 PM

 Business, commerce and entrepreneurship